-IT and Internal Comms don’t always see eye-to-eye.
-But that’s often because IT and IC don’t speak the same language.
+IT teams and Internal Comms don’t always see eye-to-eye.
+But that’s often because IT and IC don’t speak the same work language.
+Technical jargon often goes way over our heads, and IT doesn’t really understand internal communications strategies.
 We’re here to help change that.
-Use our guide to evaluating communication technology providers to get started.
+Use our guide to evaluating internal communication technology providers to get started.

-As such, the role of communication technology depends on the tool.
+As such, the role of comms tech depends on the tool.
 The collective set of your comms tech stack largely exists to inform, connect employees to resources, get work done more efficiently, and provide support to your workforce.

 Examples of internal comms technology include:

 - Peer-to-peer chat like Slack

 - HRIS systems like Workday or ADP

 To learn everything you need to know about internal communications tools, check out our comprehensive resource in our internal communications topic hub.